September 18 - Early voting by absentee ballot begins. Request your ballot now!

 For the November 3, 2020 election, your ballot must be postmarked by Election Day and received by your local election office within seven days, in order to be counted.

-Numerous groups, from inside and outside Minnesota, have sent widespread mailings to voters encouraging them to vote by absentee ballot.
+In addition, numerous groups, from inside and outside Minnesota, have sent widespread mailings to voters encouraging them to vote by absentee ballot.
 In most cases, the application they send is a copy of the official form produced by the Secretary of State and should be acceptable for applying.
 Make sure that the pre-addressed return envelope is addressed to your county or city elections office, and not another organization.
 Contact the Secretary of State or your local elections office if you have any questions about a mailing you’ve received.

 If you've already applied for an absentee ballot, or plan to vote at the polls on Election Day, you can disregard these mailings.
 The best way to apply for an absentee ballot is online, from the Secretary of State's Office.